 Blood tests for hormones are not always accurate for identifying a problem and this can make diagnosing functional hormone changes tricky.
 Dr. Shaw specializes in working with the functional changes in your body to correct the cause of the symptoms and remove the presence of abnormal hormone responses.

-In working with a nutritionist you will hear the word "functional" quite a bit.
+In working with a Functional Medicine, Certified Clinical Nutritionist you will hear the word “functional” quite a bit.
 What we are referring to is that not all problems show up in your blood work, and there may be a more subtle change in your system that is not bad enough to raise the red flags for your medical doctor.
 Hormones are a perfect example:

 If Dr. Shaw is treating a female patient for menstrual related symptoms and an average menstrual cycle is 28 days long, how can a blood test on one of those 28 days give him any insight into where the problem is coming from?
 It can’t, a blood test on one day of a cycle is giving 1/28th of the puzzle.
 In stead, a hormone profile is used to collect saliva samples every other day of the cycle and a graph can be generated to chart where the dramatic hormone shift is occurring and correction of the problem can begin from there.